chtyim/cdap/cdap-docs/admin-manual/source/installation/ambari/installing-cdap.rst

       **Ambari Dashboard:** Enabling *CDAP Explore*

-   For a complete explanation of these options, refer to the :ref:`CDAP documentation on cdap-site.xml <appendix-cdap-site.xml>`.
+   For a **complete explanation of these options,** refer to the :ref:`CDAP documentation of cdap-site.xml <appendix-cdap-site.xml>`.
 After making any configuration changes, click *Next*.